Community health improvement grants

 This is a summary of eligibility criteria.
 The program overview document contains additional important details.

-• Applicants must be IRS 501(c)3 non-profit organizations, or have a fiscal agent that is a 501(c)3 organization and capable of administering grant funds.
+• Applicants must be IRS 501(c)3 non-profit organizations, or have a fiscal agent that is a 501(c)3 organization and capable of administering grant project funds.

 • Proposals are for projects that address one or more significant health needs in the hospital’s most recent community health needs assessment (CHNA) or implementation strategy, with sustained project activity over a period of between 9 and 12 months.

 • People and communities to be served are within the hospital’s service area and include identified underserved or vulnerable populations, to help address health inequities.
-People to be served can include members of the community at-large, patients of CommonSpirit Health entities or both.

 • Ineligible proposals include those for unrestricted general operating support, event sponsorships and activities less than 9 months in duration.